 Set expectations with the scheduler, the front desk, the Medical Assistant/Nurse, and the doctor that you are here for an annual physical.
 If you aren’t sure if something will change the cost of the visit, ask the following: “Does talking about this condition today change my visit from preventive to diagnostic?”
 Most doctors will be able to give you an answer.
 If they say yes, ask them to set up a separate visit to discuss these concerns.

-4. Ask your doctor for generic prescriptions, and check out the $4 generic list
+4. Ask your doctor for generic prescriptions, check out the $4 generic list, GoodRx and Manufacturer Coupons.